 Max out your retirement contributions

 If you haven’t retired yet, you’re almost at the finish line!
 Make sure you're still putting enough away each month to stay on track for the retirement you desire.
-As of 2023, you can contribute up to $22,500 to your 401(k) plan.
-Since you’re older than 50, you can make an additional catch-up contribution of up to $7,500, for a total of $30,000.
+As of 2024, you can contribute up to $23,000 to your 401(k) plan.
+Since you’re older than 50, you can make an additional catch-up contribution of up to $7,500, for a total of $30,500.

-You can also contribute to an IRA for you or your spouse as long as you have taxable compensation.
-In 2023, you can contribute up to $6,500 to an IRA and make an additional $1,000 catch-up contribution.
+You can also contribute to an IRA for you or your spouse as long as you have taxable compensation, subject to annual limits.

 What is the average retirement savings balance by age?

 If you're already hitting these limits, there may be other products and strategies that will allow you to contribute additional amounts on a tax-deferred basis.
-You can also move extra savings to a taxable investment account, such as a brokerage account, which lets you buy and sell stocks, bonds, exchange traded funds (ETFs), index funds and other investments.
+You can also move extra savings to a taxable investment account, such as a brokerage account, which lets you buy and sell stocks, bonds, exchange-traded funds (ETFs), index funds and other investments.
 While such an account doesn’t offer tax benefits, it does offer much more flexibility than tax-advantaged accounts.

 Plan for health care

 What's the biggest worry of pre-retirees and retirees alike?
 The cost of health care and long-term care.
 And it's no wonder because health care will likely represent one of your largest expenses in retirement.
-Yet, more than two-thirds of workers planning to retire in the next 10 years say they have no idea what their health care and long-term care costs will be in retirement, according to a 2021 study by Edward Jones and Age Wave, a thought leader on aging and longevity.

-Most people think they'll simply rely on Medicare in retirement.
-However, Medicare doesn't kick in until age 65, and there's a lot Medicare doesn't cover, such as deductibles, co-pays, prescription drugs and long-term care services.
-There are additional insurance options you can consider to help pay for these costs, but you'll need to have a plan to cover them.
+Once eligible for Medicare, you'll want to make sure you enroll in time to avoid any penalties for late enrollment.
+Keep in mind, there’s a lot of expenses that Parts A and B don’t cover, such as deductibles, copays, prescription drugs and long-term care.
+There are additional insurance options you can consider to help pay for these costs, but you’ll need to have a plan to cover them.

 Plan for your paycheck in retirement